thiesgehrmann/multidiffabundance/README.md

 You can also overwrite existing cache files with `--recache` option on the commandline, or by setting `recache=TRUE` in the `mda.create` functions.

 ## I'd like to modify the default parameters to some of the tools used - how can I do that.
 Currently this is not implemented.
-At some point I want to store the default parameters in an R object that can be modified in the mda data object, but not yet.
+At some point we want to store the default parameters in an R object that can be modified in the mda data object, but not yet.
 For now you will need to modify the source code.
 This is easily done (though I agree it is a pain):

 ```bash
 git clone https://github.com/thiesgehrmann/multidiffabundance.git